zsluedem/UoIndexer/README.md

 # How to use it

-## Use RocksDB
+## Using RocksDB

 ```
 uoindexer --rpc-url https://eth-mainnet.g.alchemy.com/v2/api-key --chain-id 1 rocks-db ./.local/rocksdb
 ```

-## Use MongoDB
+## Using MongoDB

-Supposed you have a mongo instance at localhost:27017
+Assuming you have a MongoDB instance running at localhost:27017:
 ```
 uoindexer --rpc-url https://eth-mainnet.g.alchemy.com/v2/api-key --chain-id 1 mongo-db mongo-db mongodb://root:example@localhost:27017/
 ```